IlliniGRC/GestureRobotController/notebook/eric/README.md

 ### Power system

 The power system of two designs of the chips are basically the same, despite the fact that the ATMega328P chips need an input voltage of 5V while the ESP32-WROOM-32D modules only need 3.3V as input voltage.
 It is because we are trying to use a USB-to-UART chip that operates on 5V input voltage.
-The name of the chip series is FT232, and we want FT232RL in particular since that is easier to be soldered onto the PCB surface.
+The name of the chip series is `FT232`, and we want `FT232RL` in particular since that is easier to be soldered onto the PCB surface.

 The power system have to step-up and regulate the input voltage of the Li-ion battery (about 3.7V $\pm$ 0.3V) to 5V, then supply the FT232RL chip with 5V.
 So far the designs are the same for both parts.
+The chip I choose here have the name `MCP1663`.

 The next part is supplying voltage to embedded CPUs.
 With ATmega328, we can directly supply the 5V directly, but for ESP32, we have several choices.